beakerbrowser/homebase/README.md

       - my-site.com
 ```

-If you want to use the web api at a domain, you should move the `domain` to the `webapi` field.
-So, if your config looked like:
+If you want to use the Web API at a domain, you should move the `domain` option to the `webapi` field.
+So, if your config file looked like this:

 ```yaml
 domain: foo.com